junesirius/junesirius.github.io/_posts/Supernatural/2024-07-29-SPN-Im-sorry.md

 When they finally get back to the bunker, everyone is exhausted.
 Solving world-level crisis tends to have that effect.

-Leading the way down the stairs towards the bunker main hall, Sam says, with a relieved grin, "I'm actually still surprised it worked.
+Leading the way down the stairs towards the main hall, Sam says, with a relieved grin, "I'm still surprised it worked.
 I mean, I know Rowena is the best witch in the world, I didn't expect her crystalline device could actually absorb all the souls from the Hell."

 "Yeah she's fucking awesome lately," Dean agrees, with a small approval smile, "with the rupture to the hell and the door to the other world and all that, I'll give you that."